Updates from Peruzzi

 Problem

-The client, an AI-powered legal admin startup, faced a significant challenge within its legal teams.
+The client, an AI-powered legal admin startup, faced a significant problem within its legal teams.
 Their experts were overwhelmed by routine tasks such as inbox management, follow-ups, and issue tracking, with no central agent to automate or streamline these processes.
 Specifically:

 • Legal inbox overload: Legal teams spent substantial time managing and responding to routine emails, often losing focus on high-priority legal work.